Potential partners - and what connects us to them

 In addition, the special attention devoted to climate protection, green transformation and sustainable energy supply at the European level offers Germany the opportunity to expand partnerships in these areas.
 South Africa is considered an experienced partner in this respect, with whom a great deal of expertise has already been exchanged.
 Other potential partners include the DR Congo with its considerable biodiversity and Kenya, where the UN Environment Programme is based.

-Stefanie Brinkel is Policy Advisor for Central Africa and Climate in the European and International Cooperation department.
+Stefanie Brinkel is Desk Officer for Central Africa and Climate in the European and International Cooperation Department.

 Despite its relatively small population of approximately 28 million inhabitants, Ghana is growing in relevance for Germany.
 This is evident not least of all from the fact that Ghana has been included in the Compact with Africa project since 2017, and became one of Germany’s reform partner countries in the same year.
 Ghana’s willingness to accept reforms in the economic and fiscal policy sector, along with its general conditions, which are relatively stable compared to many other Sub-Saharan African countries, made Ghana an interesting partner for the G20, and especially for Germany (as a reform partnership).